balena-io-experimental/balena-migrate/README.md

 ##### Setting up the Config File

-Using the a text editor like nano, vim or gedit edit your balena-migrate.conf file to contain at least the following
+Using the a text editor like nano, vim or gedit, edit your balena-migrate.conf file to contain at least the following
 values:

 ```
 IMAGE_NAME=<path to you zip or gzip image file>
-NO_FLASH= # when you are ready to flash the device
 ```

 Several other options can be set that are describe in section 'Configuration'.